Closed-form estimation and inference for panels with attrition and refreshment samples: Framework and identification

 This is the moment condition of the form \eqref{eq:mom-cond-1}, and hence can be estimated under attrition when a refreshment sample is available in the second period.

 When $x_{it}$ contains lagged outcomes, at least three periods are needed to estimate the above model (for example, via the Arellano-Bond GMM).
-Our methodology can be extended to handle more than two periods along the lines of \citet{hoonhout2019nonignorable}, but we leave it for future work. \end{exam}
+Our methodology can be extended to handle more than two periods along the lines of \citet{hoonhout2019nonignorable}. \end{exam}

 \begin{exam}[difference-in-differences]

 Consider the classical framework in which outcomes $y_{it}$ are tracked for individuals $i$ over periods $t=1,2$, and some individuals are treated in period $2$, which is denoted by $d_{i2}=1$.
 The standard diff-in-diff estimand is